-Sweet, a Republican, was the representative for Iowa's 3rd congressional district from 1915 to 1923.
+Sweet was the representative for Iowa’s 3rd congressional district and was a Republican.
+He served from 1915 to 1923.

 From Dec 1915 to Mar 1923, Sweet missed 173 of 1,124 roll call votes, which is 15.4%.
 This is better than the median of 27.3% among the lifetime records of representatives serving in Mar 1923.
 The chart below reports missed votes over time.